-‘This Is Us’: What Does Toby For A Living?
+‘This Is Us’: What Does Toby Do For A Living?

 — Jhanay (@nay_E_dav) February 15, 2017

 Of course, unlike his This Is Us character, Chris Sullivan has a busy career.
 According to his IMDB profile, before he landed the life-changing role on the NBC drama, Sullivan played ambulance driver Tom Cleary on Steven Soderbergh’s Cinemax series The Knick.
 Last year, fans also spotted him as diner cook Benny Hammond in the Netflix hit Stranger Things.
-Sullivan has also guest starred in a string of popular shows like The Americans, Law & Order: SVU and Elementary, and he even had a role on NBC’s Peter Pan Live!
+Sullivan has also guest starred in a string of popular shows like The Americans, Law & Order: SVU and Elementary, and he even had a role on NBC’s Peter Pan Live!.
 Sullivan is also set to join the Marvel universe as Taserface in the upcoming big screen flick, Guardians of the Galaxy, Vol. 2.

 It just clicked who the fast food restaurant guy is in #StrangerThings, it's Chris Sullivan from The Knick. pic.twitter.com/uPLN2pdyPM